 Now that we’re more settled here in our new home, I now have more time to do the things that bring me joy – not that cleaning the house and tidying up makes me burst into tears ok?
 I enjoy doing those too, but not as much as appreciating flowers and taking photos of those lovely creations of God.
-So this morning, after doing a … Continue reading Summer Orchid Show
+So this morning, after doing a load of washing, I got in my trusty little car and drove off towards Highland Intermediate School to visit the Taranaki Orchid Society’s Summer Orchid Show.
+I wanted to go to the Spring Show (held in September 2018) but I was busy making our house into a home that the show weekend just slipped by without me even noticing it.

 So, as mentioned in my previous post, I have a lot of African Violets sitting on the kitchen window sill.
 I was chatting with them yesterday (yes, I talk to my plants, I’m cuckoo like that) when I thought about something someone mentioned to me when he/she (I can’t remember who said it, sorry) found out I was growing African Violet.
 Cross Pollination.
 I mulled about it for a bit and decided to give it a go.